 Advanced Driver-Assistance Systems: A ubiquitous technology for the future of vehicles

-While Covid-19 has slowed driver-assist features, they will be a common presence in everyday vehicle by 2025.
+While Covid-19 has slowed driver-assist features, they will be a common presence in everyday vehicles by 2025.
 Here’s what the industry needs to know

-New study by Roland Berger reveals that development of Advanced Driver-Assistance Systems (ADAS) was delayed by pandemic.
+A new study by Roland Berger reveals that development of Advanced Driver-Assistance Systems (ADAS) was delayed by the pandemic.
 Here’s where the industry must catch up to meet future regulations and demand.

 By 2025, Advanced Driver-Assistance Systems (ADAS) will be a common feature of nearly every new vehicle sold in the developed world.
 But manufacturers, suppliers, industry analysts, and academia are forecasting very different outcomes with very different, if not unclear, datasets on future penetration of ADAS features.
 Moreover, even historic penetration rates are being widely disputed by the industry.